nafiqahwork/Renewable-Energy-Consumption/README.md

 Category 2: Energy Source Composition
 The renewable energy mix is diverse, with varying contributions from different sources:
 Biomass energy leads with 141,866.49 TBTU
-Wood energy is the second-largest source at 112,315.11 TBTU Conventional hydroelectric power contributes 42,333 TBTU Emerging sources such as solar and wind have smaller but steadily increasing shares Additional sources like waste energy and geothermal contribute to overall diversification
+Wood energy is the second largest source at 112,315.11 TBTU Conventional hydroelectric power contributes 42,333 TBTU Emerging sources such as solar and wind have smaller but steadily increasing shares Additional sources like waste energy and geothermal contribute to overall diversification